boyloe/Oyloe-Inventory-Management-frontend/README.md

 ## About
-I have worked in the oilfield as a drilling fluids engineer for 9+ years.
+I worked in the oilfield as a drilling fluids engineer for 9+ years.
 Every location I have worked has been remote and the climate is often extreme (North Dakota in the winter).
 Inventory management is one of the more unpleasant tasks to do in sub zero weather.
 I would have to go around location and count all products on location daily with a pen and paper.
 I would then have to bring that inventory count back to a computer to input it into a daily report.
 This was tedious, repetitive, and error prone.
 The Oyloe Inventory Management system allows workers to input daily inventory counts directly through an app on their